Theatre (THEA)

 Class Level Restriction: Sophomore and Junior and Senior only.

 Advanced course in acting focused on specific performance techniques.
 Areas covered are style, audition techniques, improvisation, voice, movement, and specific acting methods such as the Chekhov Technique.
 Subject matter will change based on the needs of the students.
 The title will be extended to describe the current topic.
-May be taken more than once provided the topics differ.
+May be taken four times provided the topics differ.

 Class Level Restriction: Junior and Senior only.